• NFPA 72: National Fire Alarm and Signaling Code, 2016 Edition

 23.16 Special Requirements for Low-Power Radio (Wireless) Systems

-Chapter 24 Emergency Communications Systems (ECS)24.1 Application
+Chapter 24 Emergency Communications Systems (ECS)

 24.2 Purpose